Configure for Bare Metal

 Required field to identify the IP address of the Tinkerbell service.
 This IP address must be a unique IP in the network range that does not conflict with other IPs.
 Once the Tinkerbell services move from the Admin machine to run on the target cluster, this IP address makes it possible for the stack to be used for future provisioning needs.
 When separate management and workload clusters are supported in Bare Metal, the IP address becomes a necessity.

-Optional field to replace the default Bottlerocket operating system.
-EKS Anywhere can only auto-import Bottlerocket.
+Required field to set the operating system.
 In order to use Ubuntu or RHEL see building baremetal node images .
 This field is also useful if you want to provide a customized operating system image or simply host the standard image locally.
 To upgrade a node or group of nodes to a new operating system version (ie. RHEL 8.7 to RHEL 8.8), modify this field to point to the new operating system image URL and run upgrade cluster command .
 The osImageURL must contain the Cluster.Spec.KubernetesVersion or Cluster.Spec.WorkerNodeGroupConfiguration[].KubernetesVersion version (in case of modular upgrade).
-For example, if the Kubernetes version is 1.24, the osImageURL name should include 1.24, 1_24, 1-24 or 124.
+For example, if the Kubernetes version is 1.31, the osImageURL name should include 1.31, 1_31, 1-31 or 131.

 Optional field to replace the HookOS image.
 This field is useful if you want to provide a customized HookOS image or simply host the standard image locally.
 See Artifacts for details.